-AFIS also provides support with data-analysis tools such as AMT (Automated Monitoring Tool) and a platform for strategic and operational data analysis.
+AFIS also provides support in the form of data-analysis tools such as AMT (Automated Monitoring Tool) and a platform for strategic and operational data analysis.
 Further developments are ongoing to improve this analytical platform.
 AFIS also supports electronic workflow applications such as ToSMA (the Tobacco Seizures Management Application).

 The main legal basis for the operation of the AFIS platform is Regulation (EC) No 515/97.
-This second component of the UAFP will also cover the expenditure relating to use of the CIS provided for in instruments adopted under Article 87 TFEU, and in particular in Council Decision 2009/917/JHA14, in so far as those instruments provide that such expenditure is to be borne by the general budget of the Union.
+This second component of the UAFP will also cover expenditure relating to the use of the CIS provided for in instruments adopted under Article 87 TFEU, and in particular in Council Decision 2009/917/JHA, in so far as those instruments require such expenditure to be borne by the general budget of the Union.